sasa1977/fsm/README.md

 ## Why?

-In the rare cases I needed a proper fsm, I most often wanted to use it inside the already existing process, next to the already existing state data.
-Creating another process didn't work for me, because that requires additional bookkeeping such as supervising and process linking.
+In the rare cases I needed a proper fsm, I most often wanted to use it inside the already existing process, together with the already present state data.
+Creating another process didn't work for me because that requires additional bookkeeping such as supervising and process linking.
 More importantly, fsm as a process implies mutability and side effects, which is harder to deal with.
 In addition, `gen_fsm` introduces more complicated protocol of cross-process communication such as `send_event`, `sync_send_event`, `send_all_state_event` and `sync_send_all_state_event`.

 Unlike `gen_fsm`, the `Fsm` data structure has following benefits:

 * It is immutable and side-effect free
 * No need to create and manage separate processes
-* You can persist it, use it via ets, embed it inside `gen_server` or other processes
+* You can persist it, use it via ets, embed it inside `gen_server` or plain processes

 ## Basic example